-- There are 6 community colleges in the region that issue awards related to emergency medical services, conferring an average of 184 awards annually between 2016 and 2019. - Between 2014 and 2017, there was an average of 59 awards conferred annually in related training programs by non-community college institutions throughout the region.
+- There are 7 community colleges in the LA/OC region that issue awards related to emergency medical services and/or paramedics, conferring an average of 330 awards annually between 2016 and 2019. - Between 2014 and 2017, there was an average of 59 awards conferred annually in related training programs by non-community college institutions throughout the region.